What Is Shopify’s New Pixel & Web Pixel API Feature (and how does it impact your tracking)

 This page is actively updated with new learnings — please bookmark to stay up to date.

-- We have several Plus merchants that have upgraded to Checkout 1 (screenshot below).
-Once upgraded they do lose access to checkout.liquid
+- We have several Plus merchants that have upgraded to Checkout Extensibility Once upgraded they do lose access to checkout.liquid

-- We have a beta program available for our Shopify and Shopify Plus stores that supports tracking throughout the checkout, while on Checkout 1, for UA, GA4, Facebook, TikTok, and more.
-Please contact us letting us know you’d like to be included in the beta.
+- We have a options available for our Shopify and Shopify Plus stores that supports tracking throughout the checkout, while on Checkout Extensibility, for UA, GA4, Facebook, TikTok, and more.
+Please contact us letting us know you’d like to have this enabled.

 - We have rolled out our Web Pixel API support for Plus and Non-Plus stores.